What is portfolio rebalancing?

 It’s possible.
 If you need to rebalance by selling some investments that have gained in value, you might incur capital gains taxes, assuming the investments were held in a taxable account.

 If you need to scale back in certain types of investments that you own in both taxable and tax-deferred accounts, such as your 401(k) and IRA, you may want to sell the investments in the tax-deferred accounts first.
-Transactions within your 401(k) and IRA will be free of capital gains taxes, although withdrawals from these accounts may be subject to regular income taxes.
+Transactions within your 401(k) and IRA will be free of capital gains taxes, although withdrawals from these accounts may be subject to taxes.
 When you do start taking withdrawals, you’ll want to consult with your tax advisor.

 Does rebalancing really pay off?